virginiemarques/Global_eDNA/README.md

 #### 03_Analysis

-Contains all the scripts used for statistical analysis on the data.
+Contains all the scripts used for statistical analysis on the data : species and family accumulation curves, family presence proportions, MOTU distribution, diversity partitionning, dbRDA, rarity.

 #### 04_Plots